MrPozitiff/OctoPrint-EXOTouch/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to TouchUI?
+Unsure where to begin contributing to EXOTouch?
 You can start by looking through `help-wanted` issues:

 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.